 Select "AccessCollege" from the DO-IT homepage to find links to the following comprehensive websites designed for faculty, student services professionals, administrators, employers, student veterans, and students:

 - The Board Room

 - The Center for Universal Design in Education

 - The Employment Office

 - The Faculty Room

 Within these websites are guidelines and information that lead to more accessible courses and programs and that help students with disabilities prepare for success in college.

 Consult the book Universal design in higher education: From principles to practice published by Harvard Education Press and edited by Sheryl Burgstahler and Rebecca Cory.
-You can receive a 20% discount on your order of this book through DO-IT.

 The AccessCollege team drafted the following list of eleven Campus Accessibility Indicators.
 These indicators are starting points for conversation about how to create an inclusive campus.
 Suggestions for improving the list should be sent to firstname.lastname@example.org.

 - The university-level mission is inclusive of people with disabilities.